shumengliu/BGSimulator/README.md

 - Support moving minion positions using GUI.
 - Currently only support minions without special abilities.

-## If JavaFX is not working for you, consider adding the following run configuration
+## If JavaFX is not working for you
---module-path "%PATH_TO_JAVAFX%\lib" --add-modules javafx.controls,javafx.fxml
+Consider adding the following run configuration in Intellij IDEA `--module-path "%PATH_TO_JAVAFX%\lib" --add-modules javafx.controls,javafx.fxml`